AdobeDocs/workfront.en/help/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/r1-preview-4.md

 Prior to this enhancement, you could only manually deactivate a user immediately.

 Scheduling a user to be deactivated can be useful in a variety of scenarios.
-For example, if you create&nbsp;users in *Workfront* who are hired on a temporary basis, you can set them up to be deactivated when their contract ends.
+For example, if you create users in `Workfront` who are hired on a temporary basis, you can set them up to be deactivated when their contract ends.

 This feature is also available when bulk editing users.&nbsp;